MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 ![Using the table context menu to select the Keep top rows transform to keep only the top five rows](media/query-plan/keep-top-rows.png)

-After implementing the changes, check again the step folding indicators and see if it is giving you a positive outcome.
+After implementing the changes, check again the step folding indicators and see if it is giving you a folded indicator.

 ![All step folding indicators are green and showing that they can be folded.
 The final table provides the same rows but in a different order](media/query-plan/alternative-approach.png)

 Now it is time to review the query plan of the last step that is now the **Keep top rows**.
 Note how now there are only folded nodes.
-Click the view details of the Value.NativeQuery to check what is the query being sent to the database.
+Click the view details of the Value.NativeQuery to verify which query is being sent to the database.

 ![New query plan after making the changes to the query which now showcases only folded nodes with the Value.NativeQuery showing the full SQL statement that evaluates the query](media/query-plan/alternative-query-plan.png)

-While this time this article is the one telling you what alternatives to apply, the main objective of Query folding is to give you the visibility of what's being sent to your data source and what transforms will be done locally.
+While the article is suggesting what alternative to apply, the main objective is for you to learn how to use the query plan to investigate query folding, and provide visibility of what's being sent to your data source and what transforms will be done locally.

-You can tweak your code to see the impact that it has in your query and, using the step folding indicators, have a better idea of what steps are preventing your query from folding.
+You can tweak your code to see the impact that it has in your query and, using the step folding indicators, have a better idea ofof which steps are preventing your query from folding.